-An Official Species List, dated July 16, 2024, was obtained from the USFWS to identify federally threatened and endangered species that may occur at the Preferred Alternative site (Appendix A).
-Two federally threatened birds, the piping plover (Charadrius melodus) and rufa red knot (Calidris canutus rufa), and one federally endangered mammal, the northern long-eared bat (Myotis septentrionalis), were identified as having the potential to occur at the Preferred Alternative site.
+An Official Species List, dated 21 March 2024, was obtained from the USFWS to identify federally threatened and endangered species that may occur at the Preferred Alternative site (Appendix A).
+Two federally threatened birds, the piping plover (Charadrius melodus) and rufa red knot (Calidris canutus rufa), and one federally proposed threatened insect, the monarch butterfly (Danus plexippus), were identified as having the potential to occur at the Preferred Alternative site.
 The piping plover is a small migratory shorebird that nests and feeds along coastal sand and gravel beaches.
 The red knot is a migratory shorebird that uses coastal marine habitat like sandy beaches, tidal wetlands, and mudflats for foraging.
-The northern long-eared bat is a small bat that overwinters in caves and abandoned mines and roosts in forested habitat during the summer.
-The Official Species List also identified the monarch butterfly (Danaus plexippus) as potentially occurring at the Preferred Alternative site.
-The monarch butterfly is a candidate for listing under the ESA but is not currently listed as threatened or endangered.
+The monarch butterfly is a long-distance migratory insect that relies on milkweed plants for reproduction and uses other flowering plants as a food source.
 There is no USFWS designated critical habitat on Fort Hamilton.